aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 ### Client considerations due to demo proposals
 1) The assets used by the client application are going to be requested from the S3 bucket created with this code.
 Please add 3 images to the created S3 bucket.

-2) The Dynamodb structure used by the client application is the following one:
+2) The DynamoDB structure used by the client application is the following one:

 ```shell
   - id: N (HASH)
   - path: S
   - title: S
 ```
 Feel free to change the structure as needed.
-But in order to have full demo experience, please add 3 Dynamodb Items with the specified structure from above.
+But in order to have full demo experience, please add 3 DynamoDB Items with the specified structure from above.
 Below is an example.

 *Note: The path attribute correspondes to the S3 Object URL of each added asset from the previous step.*

-Example of a Dynamodb Item:
+Example of a DynamoDB Item:

 ```json
 {